HIMAVARASAGAR/Kaggle-5-Day-AI-Agents/README.md

-Perfect — since you’re adding it directly on GitHub, here’s a ready-to-paste version formatted for GitHub’s online editor (works perfectly with Markdown).

-Just click “Add a README” → paste this entire block → click Commit changes.

 # 🧠 Kaggle x Google - 5 Days of AI Agents

 Welcome to my personal repository for the **Kaggle x Google "5 Days of AI Agents"** course.